 How to attract and retain Gen Z

-1. Promote Learning & Development – Gen Z see themselves as ambitious and prioritize career development and professional growth.
+1. Promote Learning & Development – Gen Z see themselves as ambitious and prioritise career development and professional growth.
 As such, it may be worth considering promoting your company’s Learning & Development programmes when marketing for new positions to appeal to Gen Z.

 2. Incorporate Diverse & Inclusive Recruitment Practices – Gen Z is the most diverse generation yet, with 20% of UK citizens expected to be from an ethnic minority background by 2051 and only two-thirds of Gen Z identifying exclusively heterosexual.
 Generation Z are therefore more likely to believe employers should do more to tackle discrimination, and they value others as unique individuals, regardless of characteristics or background.
 To attract Generation Z, ensure your HR and Recruitment teams are doing everything they can to combat discrimination and conduct equal hiring activities.

-3. Offer Employee Benefits – Review and overhaul your employee benefits programme to include flexible working (which can increase productivity by 30%), experience-focused activities such as extra holiday leave and trips abroad, and on-site services such as fitness classes to enable Gen Z employees to socialize at work and gain a good work-life balance.
+3. Offer Employee Benefits – Review and overhaul your employee benefits programme to include flexible working (which can increase productivity by 30%), experience-focused activities such as extra holiday leave and trips abroad, and on-site services such as fitness classes to enable Gen Z employees to socialise at work and gain a good work-life balance.

 Skills shortage & the generation gap